Kong/insomnia-docs/docs/insomnia/git-sync.md

 The push or force push operation can fail for many reasons, and logs will be presented in the Developer Console prefixed with 'git-event' with further debugging information.
 A likely cause is that your user does not have permissions to push to a protected branch.

-For instance, with Gitlab, the main/master branch is protected by default, and those with the developer role are unable to push directly to it.
+For instance, with GitLab, the main/master branch is protected by default, and those with the developer role are unable to push directly to it.
 In that case, push to a separate branch and create a pull request, or update the permissions for your user on the repository.

 ## Pull Changes